Measure and Probability on General Spaces

 Although these definitions might appear to be a bit stark, we can derive all of the usual rules of measure and probability theory from them.

-For example consider one measurable subset that is strictly smaller than another, \mathsf{x}_{1} \subset \mathsf{x}_{2} \in \mathcal{X}.
+Consider, for instance, one measurable subset that is strictly smaller than another, \mathsf{x}_{1} \subset \mathsf{x}_{2} \in \mathcal{X}.
 In this case we can always write \mathsf{x}_{2} = \mathsf{x}_{1} \cup \mathsf{x}_{3} for the non-empty, measurable subset of elements that are in \mathsf{x}_{2} but not in \mathsf{x}_{1}.
-Applying countable additivity then gives \begin{align*} \pi(\mathsf{x}_{2}) &= \pi(\mathsf{x}_{1} \cup \mathsf{x}_{3}) \\ &= \pi(\mathsf{x}_{1}) + \pi(\mathsf{x}_{3}) \\ &\ge \pi(\mathsf{x}_{1}) \end{align*} because \pi(\mathsf{x}_{3}) \ge 0.
-In other words larger measurable subsets are always allocated more or equal probability than smaller subsets.
+Applying countable additivity then gives \begin{align*} \pi(\mathsf{x}_{2}) &= \pi(\mathsf{x}_{1} \cup \mathsf{x}_{3}) \\ &= \pi(\mathsf{x}_{1}) + \pi(\mathsf{x}_{3}) \\ &\ge \pi(\mathsf{x}_{1}), \end{align*} because \pi(\mathsf{x}_{3}) \ge 0.
+In other words, larger measurable subsets are always allocated more or equal probability than smaller subsets.

-Similarly because any subset and its complement are disjoint and combine to reconstruct the full set we always have \begin{align*} 1 &= \pi(X) \\ &= \pi(\mathsf{x} \cup \mathsf{x}^{c}) \\ &= \pi(\mathsf{x}) + \pi(\mathsf{x}^{c}) \end{align*} or \pi(\mathsf{x}^{c}) = 1 - \pi(\mathsf{x}).
+Similarly, because any subset and its complement are disjoint and combine to reconstruct the full set, we always have \begin{align*} 1 &= \pi(X) \\ &= \pi(\mathsf{x} \cup \mathsf{x}^{c}) \\ &= \pi(\mathsf{x}) + \pi(\mathsf{x}^{c}) \end{align*} or \pi(\mathsf{x}^{c}) = 1 - \pi(\mathsf{x}).

-In order to work with two measurable subsets \mathsf{x}_{1}, \mathsf{x}_{2} \in \mathcal{X} that might not be disjoint (Figure 4) we have to consider the elements that are unique to each, \mathsf{x}_{1 \setminus 2} = \{ x \in X \mid x \in \mathsf{x}_{1}, x \notin \mathsf{x}_{2} \} and \mathsf{x}_{2 \setminus 1} = \{ x \in X \mid x \in \mathsf{x}_{2}, x \notin \mathsf{x}_{1} \}, and the elements that are shared, \mathsf{x}_{1} \cap \mathsf{x}_{2} = \{ x \in X \mid x \in \mathsf{x}_{1}, x \in \mathsf{x}_{2} \}.
+In order to work with two measurable subsets \mathsf{x}_{1}, \mathsf{x}_{2} \in \mathcal{X} that might not be disjoint (Figure 4), we have to consider the elements that are unique to each, \mathsf{x}_{1 \setminus 2} = \{ x \in X \mid x \in \mathsf{x}_{1}, x \notin \mathsf{x}_{2} \} and \mathsf{x}_{2 \setminus 1} = \{ x \in X \mid x \in \mathsf{x}_{2}, x \notin \mathsf{x}_{1} \}, and the elements that are shared, \mathsf{x}_{1} \cap \mathsf{x}_{2} = \{ x \in X \mid x \in \mathsf{x}_{1}, x \in \mathsf{x}_{2} \}.

-This then allows us to decompose \mathsf{x}_{1}, \mathsf{x}_{2}, and their union into disjoint, measurable subsets (Figure 5,) \begin{align*} \mathsf{x}_{1} &= \mathsf{x}_{1 \setminus 2} \cup (\mathsf{x}_{1} \cap \mathsf{x}_{2}) \\ \mathsf{x}_{2} &= \mathsf{x}_{2 \setminus 1} \cup (\mathsf{x}_{1} \cap \mathsf{x}_{2}) \\ \mathsf{x}_{1} \cup \mathsf{x}_{2} &= \mathsf{x}_{1 \setminus 2} \cup ( \mathsf{x}_{1} \cap \mathsf{x}_{2} ) \cup \mathsf{x}_{2 \setminus 1}. \end{align*}
+This decomposition then allows us to decompose \mathsf{x}_{1}, \mathsf{x}_{2}, and their union into disjoint, measurable subsets (Figure 5,) \begin{align*} \mathsf{x}_{1} &= \mathsf{x}_{1 \setminus 2} \cup (\mathsf{x}_{1} \cap \mathsf{x}_{2}) \\ \mathsf{x}_{2} &= \mathsf{x}_{2 \setminus 1} \cup (\mathsf{x}_{1} \cap \mathsf{x}_{2}) \\ \mathsf{x}_{1} \cup \mathsf{x}_{2} &= \mathsf{x}_{1 \setminus 2} \cup ( \mathsf{x}_{1} \cap \mathsf{x}_{2} ) \cup \mathsf{x}_{2 \setminus 1}. \end{align*}

-Applying countable additivity to these three decompositions gives a system of equations \begin{align*} \pi(\mathsf{x}_{1}) &= \pi(\mathsf{x}_{1 \setminus 2}) + \pi(\mathsf{x}_{1} \cap \mathsf{x}_{2}) \\ \pi(\mathsf{x}_{2}) &= \pi(\mathsf{x}_{2 \setminus 1}) + \pi(\mathsf{x}_{1} \cap \mathsf{x}_{2}) \\ \pi(\mathsf{x}_{1} \cup \mathsf{x}_{2}) &= \pi(\mathsf{x}_{1 \setminus 2}) + \pi(\mathsf{x}_{1} \cap \mathsf{x}_{2}) + \pi \mathsf{x}_{2 \setminus 1}). \end{align*} Adding the first two together gives \pi(\mathsf{x}_{1}) + \pi(\mathsf{x}_{2}) = \pi(\mathsf{x}_{1 \setminus 2}) + 2 \, \pi(\mathsf{x}_{1} \cap \mathsf{x}_{2}) + \pi(\mathsf{x}_{1} \cap \mathsf{x}_{2}) or \pi(\mathsf{x}_{1 \setminus 2}) + \pi(\mathsf{x}_{1} \cap \mathsf{x}_{2}) + \pi(\mathsf{x}_{1} \cap \mathsf{x}_{2}) = \pi(\mathsf{x}_{1}) + \pi(\mathsf{x}_{2}) - \pi(\mathsf{x}_{1} \cap \mathsf{x}_{2}).
-Substituting this into the third equation finally gives \pi(\mathsf{x}_{1} \cup \mathsf{x}_{2}) = \pi(\mathsf{x}_{1}) + \pi(\mathsf{x}_{2}) - \pi(\mathsf{x}_{1} \cap \mathsf{x}_{2}).
+Applying countable additivity to all three of these decompositions defines a system of equations, \begin{align*} \pi(\mathsf{x}_{1}) &= \pi(\mathsf{x}_{1 \setminus 2}) + \pi(\mathsf{x}_{1} \cap \mathsf{x}_{2}) \\ \pi(\mathsf{x}_{2}) &= \pi(\mathsf{x}_{2 \setminus 1}) + \pi(\mathsf{x}_{1} \cap \mathsf{x}_{2}) \\ \pi(\mathsf{x}_{1} \cup \mathsf{x}_{2}) &= \pi(\mathsf{x}_{1 \setminus 2}) + \pi(\mathsf{x}_{1} \cap \mathsf{x}_{2}) + \pi \mathsf{x}_{2 \setminus 1}). \end{align*} Adding the first two equations together gives \pi(\mathsf{x}_{1}) + \pi(\mathsf{x}_{2}) = \pi(\mathsf{x}_{1 \setminus 2}) + 2 \, \pi(\mathsf{x}_{1} \cap \mathsf{x}_{2}) + \pi(\mathsf{x}_{1} \cap \mathsf{x}_{2}) or \pi(\mathsf{x}_{1 \setminus 2}) + \pi(\mathsf{x}_{1} \cap \mathsf{x}_{2}) + \pi(\mathsf{x}_{1} \cap \mathsf{x}_{2}) = \pi(\mathsf{x}_{1}) + \pi(\mathsf{x}_{2}) - \pi(\mathsf{x}_{1} \cap \mathsf{x}_{2}).
+Substituting this from the third equation finally gives \pi(\mathsf{x}_{1} \cup \mathsf{x}_{2}) = \pi(\mathsf{x}_{1}) + \pi(\mathsf{x}_{2}) - \pi(\mathsf{x}_{1} \cap \mathsf{x}_{2}).

 4.3 Null Subsets

 The measure allocated to a measurable subset quantifies the weight of that subset relative to any other measurable subsets.
 Those measurable subsets that are allocated zero measure are the least important subsets in terms of the overall allocation.
-At the same time these negligible subsets can be useful for characterizing certain properties of a given measure.
+At the same time, these negligible subsets can be useful for characterizing certain properties of a given measure.

 Any measurable subset \mathsf{x} \in \mathcal{X} that is allocated zero measure \mu(\mathsf{x}) = 0 is referred to as a null subset of the measure space (X, \mathcal{X}, \mu) or, more compactly, a \mu-null subset.
-Similarly if \pi(\mathsf{x}) = 0 then the measurable subset \mathsf{x} is denoted a null subset of the probability space (X, \mathcal{X}, \pi), or simply a \pi-null subset.
+Similarly, if \pi(\mathsf{x}) = 0 then the measurable subset \mathsf{x} is denoted a null subset of the probability space (X, \mathcal{X}, \pi), or simply a \pi-null subset.

 I will denote the collection of null subsets by \mathcal{X}_{\mu = 0} = \{ \mathsf{x} \in \mathcal{X} \mid \mu(\mathsf{x}) = 0 \} \subset \mathcal{X}.

-Most properties of measures depend on the detailed allocation of the total across all measurable subsets.
+Most properties of measures depend on the detailed allocation of the total measure across all measurable subsets.
 Some useful properties, however, are completely characterized by which measurable subsets receive a non-zero allocation and which measurable subsets receive a zero allocation.
-In other words these null properties can be completely derived from \mathcal{X}_{\mu = 0}.
+In other words, these null properties can be completely derived from \mathcal{X}_{\mu = 0}.

 Any two measures that share the same null subsets, \mathcal{X}_{\mu_{1} = 0} = \mathcal{X}_{\mu_{2} = 0} will share any properties that are derived from those null subsets.
-Consequently the overlap in null subsets, or the lack thereof, is often a useful way to determine how compatible two measures are with each other.
+Consequently, the overlap of null subsets, or the lack thereof, is often a useful way to determine how compatible two measures are with each other.
 We’ll formalize this compatibility when we construct density functions in Chapter Six.

 4.4 Measures and Probability Distributions In Practice

-In some cases we can define useful measures and probability distributions by specifying the allocation to only some of the measurable subsets and then deriving the allocations to the rest with countable additivity.
-For example in finite and countable spaces we need to specify only the allocations to all atomic subsets.
+In some cases, we can define useful measures and probability distributions by specifying the allocation to only some of the measurable subsets, and then deriving the allocations to the rest with countable additivity.
+For instance, in finite and countable spaces we need to specify only the allocations to all atomic subsets.
 Similarly measures over (\mathbb{R}, \mathcal{B}_{\mathbb{R}}) can be completely specified by allocations to all interval subsets.

 5 Uniform Measures